Can You Live with a Blocked Heart Artery? Key Insights for Patients

 • a lack of physical activity

 At Amavita Heart and Vascular Health®, we truly understand how important it is to recognize these causes.
 The good news is that many of them can be changed through lifestyle adjustments and medical help.
-Our comprehensive cardiac assessments are designed to identify risk factors efficiently, especially for those at higher risk due to conditions like diabetes and hypertension.
+Our are designed to identify risk factors efficiently, especially for those at higher risk due to conditions like diabetes and hypertension.
 We use advanced imaging techniques to ensure accurate diagnoses without delay, allowing us to create personalized treatment plans that fit your unique needs and lifestyle.

 The central node represents the main topic, while the branches show different causes and risk factors.
 Each color-coded branch helps you see how various elements contribute to heart health.